 When a storm is imminent, safeguard employee and client data.
 Update your network and back it up to a second location or cloud so you can access it remotely.
 Even if your employees don’t typically work from home, they may have to work from a remote location following a storm.
-Be sure to implement a mechanism to capture time worked because failure to do so exposes you to liability under the Fair Labor Standards Act (FLSA).

-- Are only paid for time spent working.
+- Are paid for time spent working.

 - Are entitled to overtime for working in excess of 40 hours per week.